kinalmehta/Reinforcement-Learning-Notebooks/my_path_in_RL.md

 #### 6. OpenAI SpinningUp [link](https://spinningup.openai.com/en/latest/index.html) (February 2020)

 - After clearing the basic concepts, I started with Deep RL again with SpinningUp.
-- Going through the introduction gave me a better understanding of key concepts and Policy Gradients.
-I was able to derive the proof of PG explained here.
+- Going through the introduction gave me a better understanding of key concepts and Policy Gradients and its derivation.
 - Next, I started with Spinning Up as a Deep RL Researcher.
 One of the most important section here is "Learn by Doing".
-I implemented minimalistic versions of various algorithms as mentioned here.
+As a part of "Learn by Doing", I implemented minimalistic versions of various algorithms.
 This is the part where this repository was born.

 #### 7. Neuro-Dynamic Programming by Dimitri Bertsekas and John Tsitsiklis [link](http://athenasc.com/ndpbook.html) (March 2020)